-- Specimens may be delivered in one of the following ways during business hours: - Picked up by a courier or hospital transport and delivered to pathology - Hospital transport's first pickup run starts at 7:00 am and the last run begins at 4:30 pm. - Bring specimens directly to the Surgical Pathology Laboratory (Gross Room), AIP Room 3.124 between the hours of 7:30 am and 6:00 pm. - Specimens for intra-operative frozen sections, Stat or Rush cases MUST be hand delivered and given directly to gross room staff with verbal indication that the specimen is Rush, Stat or Frozen.
-The requisition form MUST be labeled Stat, Rush or Frozen with clinician contact information. - ALL STAT OR RUSH POST-TRANSPLANT BIOPSIES (LIVER, KIDNEY, LUNG AND HEART) MUST BE HAND DELIVERED TO GROSS ROOM STAFF AND THE REQUISITION FORM MUST BE CLEARLY MARKED. - Biopsies or other small specimens may be delivered to the Surgical Pathology Laboratory by pneumatic tube (station #833). - Irretrievable specimens should not be sent through the pneumatic tube and hand delivered instead. - Biopsies will be processed if received before 5:30pm. - PLEASE PUT SPECIMENS IN THE APPROPRIATE DESIGNATED PICKUP SITE AS EARLY AS POSSIBLE TO MAKE CERTAIN SPECIMENS ARE PROCESSED AS QUICKLY AS POSSIBLE. - If cases are held within their respective departments and delivered to Surgical Pathology in batches, there is a high likelihood that the specimen will not be processed the same day and the results will be delayed.
+- Bring specimens directly to the Surgical Pathology Laboratory (Gross Room), AIP Room 3.124 between the hours of 7:30 am and 6:00 pm. - Biopsies or other small specimens may be delivered to the Surgical Pathology Laboratory by pneumatic tube (station #833). - Each hospital transport's last pickup route begins at 4:30 pm; please refer to Appendix A for the hospital's daily transport schedule. - Biopsies will be processed if received before 5:30pm. - PLEASE PUT SPECIMENS IN THE APPROPRIATE DESIGNATED PICKUP SITE AS EARLY AS POSSIBLE TO MAKE CERTAIN SPECIMENS ARE PROCESSED AS QUICKLY AS POSSIBLE. - If cases are held within their respective departments and delivered to Surgical Pathology in batches, there is a high likelihood that the specimen will not be processed the same day and the results will be delayed.